bitplane/bitplane.net/dev/python/mapillary_downloader/index.md

 1. Don't blame me

-Do wtf you want, but don't blame me when it breaks.
+Do wtf you want, but don't blame me if it makes jokes about the size of your disk drive.